tyler-smith/snowglobe/spec/snowglobe.md

 | :------: | :------: | :------: | :------------------------------------------------------------: |
 |    8     | queryID  |  uint64  | The queryID send in the request this message is responding to. |
 |   []1    |  votes   | []uint8  |               A list of votes, 1 byte per vote.                |

-## Joining Consensus

-When a client first starts up it should refresh its pool of nodes available for sampling.
-It can do this with a combination of checking nodes they know with the appropriate service bit set, a domain-specific DNS seed, and other standard techniques for finding peers on a p2p network.

-Next a client must sync to the tip block; the one with the most proof of work visible to the client.
-From here the client should begin iteratively checking blocks backwards, from tip to Genesis, until it finds a block that has been accepted by the client's queryable peers.
-They now know that block, all of its ancestors, and every transaction contained within those blocks have been finalized as accepted by the network.
-From this point the node only needs to consider new items.

-This is a best case and average case of 1 Snowball execution, and worst case of AD executions.

 # Future Improvements